bartoszlenar/Validot/docs/DOCUMENTATION.md

 _Notice that the format follows dotnet [custom numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings).
 The `maxAge` argument also has a different culture set (`pl-PL`, so `,` as a divider instead of `.`)._

-- Not all arguments needs to be used.
+- Not all arguments need to be used.
 - One argument can be used more than once in the same message.
-- If there is any error (like invalid name of the argument or parameter), no exception is thrown, but the string, unformatted, goes to the error output.
+- If there is any error (like invalid name of the argument or parameter), no exception is thrown in the code, but the string, unformatted, goes directly to the error output.

 ``` csharp
 Predicate<int> isAgeValid = age => (age >= 0) && (age < 18);